Kane, Pennsylvania: Media

-Tanker accident

-On August 29, 2012, hundreds of residents of Kane were evacuated from their homes after a tanker truck carrying 8,400 gallons of butane overturned at the main intersection of town.
-The tanker truck was trying to negotiate a left-hand turn at Kane's only stop light from North Fraley Street (Route 6) to Greeves St. (Route 6) at roughly 4:30 a.m.
-The truck carrying the highly flammable gas rolled onto its side and came to a rest just feet from the New Thomson House.
-The Kane Area School District, on its second day of school, had to cancel classes and use the Kane Area High School as a shelter for the evacuated citizens.
-It was reported that if the gas was ignited, the blast radius would cover at least a half mile, essentially incinerating the business district of the town.
-At 4:45 p.m., PennDOT opened the road and citizens were permitted to return to their homes.

 Industry

 The Holgate Toy Company was for many years based in Kane.
 One of the more famous toys they manufactured was a wooden replica of the Mister Rogers Trolley car, seen in every single episode of Mister Rogers' Neighborhood.
 The company has since relocated to Bradford.

-Kane Area School District
+Education

 The Kane Area School District has two schools that house the district's 1,220 students (as of the 2013–14 school year).
 The Kane Area High School, which opened in 1972, is located just outside Kane in Wetmore Township.
 The high school sits on the former site of General Thomas Kane's homestead, which burned to the ground in 1896.
 The high school auditorium stage is roughly where Gen. Kane's front porch would have sat, looking out over the valley where the present-day football field and track sit.
 The high school houses grades nine through twelve.

 The Kane Area Elementary-Middle School is located on West Hemlock Avenue and opened in 2010.
 The existing middle school was renovated in a multimillion-dollar project by the district, and a new elementary wing was added on the east side of the former junior high.
 The elementary-middle school houses students from kindergarten through eighth grade.

-The construction of the new addition at the middle school was in response to the KASD Board of Directors voting to close the Mount Jewett Elementary School and the Chestnut St. Elementary School.
+The construction of the new addition at the middle school was in response to KASD's board of directors voting to close the Mount Jewett Elementary School and the Chestnut St. Elementary School.
 Mount Jewett closed after the 2006–07 school year, while Chestnut St. closed after the 2009–10 school year.
 The Mount Jewett school has since been sold to a private businessman.
 The Chestnut St. Complex is currently owned by Kane Innovations and used as office space for Kane Innovations, the KASD, Head Start and the Intermediate Unit 9.